ckchamara/discourse-student-verification-alert/README.md

 # Discourse Student Verification Alert Plugin

-A Discourse plugin that displays an information alert banner above the navbar for users who need to verify their student status.
+A Discourse plugin that displays an information alert banner above the navbar for logged-in users.

 ## Features

-- **Targeted Display**: Shows alert only to users in `unverified_users` or `grace_period_users` groups
+- **Default Visibility**: Shows alert to all logged-in users by default
-- **Smart Filtering**: Automatically hides from users in the `verified_students` group
+- **Group-Based Targeting**: Admin can configure which specific groups should see the alert
+- **Flexible Configuration**: Supports multiple groups via pipe-separated list
 - **Customizable Styling**: Admin-configurable colors, text, and appearance
 - **Dismissible**: Users can close the banner, and it stays hidden until next login
 - **Responsive Design**: Works on both desktop and mobile devices